nsteenv/doc-anonymizer/README.md

 ## Configuration

-Feel free to edit the proposed .env file if you want to tune things a bit
+Feel free to edit the sample .env file if you want to tune things a bit (ex: security key or folders)

 ## Installation